xfxdev/xlog/README.md

     "github.com/xfxdev/xlog"
 )

-strLogLevel := "INFO"  // also maybe read form config. logLevel, suc := xlog.ParseLevel(strLogLevel)
+strLogLevel := "INFO"  // also maybe read from config. logLevel, suc := xlog.ParseLevel(strLogLevel)
 if suc == false {
     // failed to parse log level, will use the default level[INFO] instead."